BorisDudkin/FinTech_Project_3_Digital_Art/README.md

 #### Ganache
 Ganache is a program that allows you to set up a local blockchain, which you can be used to test and develop smart contracts.
-1. download the latest version of Ganache and then create a Ganache workspace throught this link [Ganache download page](https://trufflesuite.com/ganache/)
+1. Eownload the latest version of Ganache and then create a Ganache workspace throught this link [Ganache download page](https://trufflesuite.com/ganache/)
 2. Once installed please open Ganache and create a workspace by clicking Quickstart Ethereum.
 ![Ganache_Quickstart](Images/Ganache_quickstart.jpg)
 3. Open Sample.env file in the cloned folder and use the RPC SERVER address from Ganache as input for the WEB3_PROVIDER_URI address in the Sample.env file and save Sample.env file.

 ### Web Services

 #### Remix IDE
 Remix IDE is used to build and test smart contracts created in Solidity.
-For this project the web version of [REMIX IDE](https://remix.ethereum.org/) can be used
+For this project the web version of Remix IDE can be used
-1. Open Remix IDE by clicking the link
+1. Open Remix IDE by clicking the following link [REMIX IDE](https://remix.ethereum.org/)
 2. Select solidity in the featured plugins area
 ![Remix_Solidity](Images/Remix_solidity.jpg)